 ‘‘This book challenges the powerful but dangerously misleading assumption that jazz is somehow not a ‘popular’ music . . .
 Here at last is a full length study of the way the discourses of jazz and rock faced off and circled each other, sometimes as adversaries, sometimes embracing.’’ – BRUCE JOHNSON, author of The Inaudible Music: Jazz, Gender and Australian Modernity

-Copies of the book may be ordered from the Bloomsbury website.
+Copies of When Genres Collide may be ordered from the Bloomsbury website.